Dare-Share-Care/exam-repo/README.md

 ### Monolthic Legacy System
 [Monolithic Legacy System](https://github.com/Dare-Share-Care/exam-orders)

-Prior to the development of the MTOGO Microservice Platform, we started development of a monolithic single-codebase system with the same functionality.
+prior to the development of the MTOGO Microservice Platform, we started development of a monolithic single-codebase system with the same functionality.
 This is to demonstrate, the usual flow where projects start as monolithic, and as scaling requirements and other variables are in-demand, it allows for refactoring to microservice architecture

 ### External APIs